hukkin/dotvanity/README.md

 ## Features
 * Generate SS58 encoded vanity addresses
 * Support address types 0 to 127 (includes Polkadot, Kusama, generic Substrate etc.).
 Defaults to Polkadot mainnet (address type 0).
-* Use all CPU cores
+* Specify number of CPU cores used
 * Specify a substring that the addresses must
     * start with
     * end with